tekntrash/POD/README.md

 ---

-## ðŸ§° Hardware Requirements
+## Hardware Requirements

-The POD system is designed to work with:
+In this repo, the POD system is designed to work with:

 - Datalogic Barcode Reader
 - ZED Depth Camera